 A complete FYI application includes:

 - Online application form

 - Choose a developing country and an issue relating to food security in that country.
 In 400-500 words, share your thoughts on that issue (cause and effect, governmental influences, availability of food, quality of food, and possible solutions).
 Include a bibliography in APA or MLA format.

 - Endorser must be current or former STEM, computer science, or research mentor or teacher.
 We encourage you to ask a teacher or mentor who knows you well in a subject area you would like to pursue while you are here.

 - Once you enter your endorser’s information in our online application portal, they will be sent an online endorsement form.
 Contact endorsers directly to request their support prior to filling out your online application.

-- Submit a current report card (must include all for your first semester grades) or transcript to UF CPET via hard-copy or FAX (352-392-2344).
+- Submit your unofficial transcripts (must include all for your first semester grades) to UF CPET via hard-copy or FAX (352-392-2344)